La Fayette-class frigate: Life extension upgrades

 Three of the French Navy frigates (La Fayette, Courbet and Aconit) were selected to receive mid-life upgrades extending their useful service lives into the early 2030s.
 The three frigates are receiving KingKlip Mk2 hull-mounted sonar to incorporate an anti-submarine capability, modernized point air defence systems (consisting of two renovated SADRAL launchers, removed from the retired Georges Leygues class, and operating Mistral Mk3 SAMs/SSMs) as well as other improvements including the ability to carry the latest version of the Exocet anti-ship missile and CANTO anti-torpedo countermeasures (initially fitted first to La Fayette when she received her upgrade in 2021–22).
 The upgrades increase the displacement of the ships by some 80 t and will permit the three ships to operate through the 2020s and be retired between 2031 and 2034.
 The first vessel, Courbet, began her conversion refit in October 2020.
 She returned to sea in June 2021.
 In October 2021, La Fayette began her planned refit and in November 2022 was declared operational again upon its completion.
 In February 2023 Aconit, the last of the frigates to be upgraded, began her life extension refit.
 She was relaunched in July and was expected to be fully operational again in 2024.

 The other two vessels of the class (Surcouf and Guépratte) were scheduled to undergo more modest structural and technical upgrades (with the elderly Crotale SAM to be removed), and be withdrawn from service in 2027 and 2031 respectively.
 With somewhat reduced general purpose capability, it had been anticipated that the two ships would be re-assigned to offshore patrol duties for the remainder of their service life.
 Initially there was some uncertainty as to whether the change in role would take place.
 However, it was later reported that Guépratte and her sister ship Surcouf would undertake the offshore patrol role in order to fill a gap created by the delayed arrival of the Patrouilleurs Hauturiers OPVs.
+It was also subsequently reported that both frigates would be extended in service for five years, to 2032 and 2036 respectively.

-From 2025 the La Fayette-class units are being incrementally complemented, and will be eventually replaced, in first rank functions in the French Navy by the FDI-class frigates.
+The La Fayette-class units are being incrementally complemented, and will be eventually replaced, in first rank functions in the French Navy by the FDI-class frigates.